 to Manchester”, and appeared in 2000 on the same bill as Adrian Mitchell at The Burnley Arts Festival.
 Philip attended a University of the Third Age poetry appreciation group in Todmorden for three years and is a

 member of Clitheroe Writers Group and the Ribble Valley Stanza of The Poetry Society.
 For six years he has judged the Burnley Writers’ Circle annual poetry competition, and was appointed as Honorary President

 of that organization in 2019.
 He has given a number of workshops at the NAWE yearly conference; and has also been a mentor with NAWE.

 Previous poetry publications include The Raven’s Diary (joe publish 1998), Couples (Clitheroe Books Press 2008), and His Usual Theft (Indigo Dreams Press 2017).

-Palewell Press will publish Philip's fourth collection, Gaia Warnings in Spring 2021.
+Palewell Press published Philip's fourth collection, Gaia Warnings in April 2021.

 Gaia Warnings by Philip Burton, Palewell Press, is an urgent rallying cry to the public to engage with the environment.

 Where is the forest where children play?
 Is it out back?